 Making Israeli Couscous in an Instant Pot

-As with most pastas, Israeli couscous cooks in half the time listed on the package in the pressure cooker.
+As with most pastas, couscous made in an Instant Pot cooks in half the time listed on the package.
 I also reduce the liquid recommended on the package by about 1/3, since you won’t have the evaporation you would if you were cooking it on the stove.

 If you don’t have a Trader Joe’s near you, you can also buy the Harvest Blend on Amazon.
 Or, you could substitute a package of regular Israeli Couscous in this recipe as well.
 You get 10 servings from one package, so you could make half a batch.
 But my family usually eats most of it the first night, and I look forward to having the leftovers for lunch the next day.